11 Nisan: History

-Rebbe would observe his birthday, 11 Nissan (as well as 25 Adar, the Rebbetzin’s birthday) as a special day every year by going to the Ohel.
+Rebbe would observe his birthday, 11 Nisan (as well as 25 Adar, the Rebbetzin’s birthday) as a special day every year by going to the Ohel.
 In 5712 (the Rebbe’s fiftieth birthday), the Rebbe said a maamar to a group of Chassidim, and in 5722 (the Rebbe’s sixtieth birthday) the Rebbe held a special farbrengen.
-From 5731 onwards, the Rebbe held a farbrengen or said a sicha each year in connection with Yud-Alef Nissan.
+From 5731 onwards, the Rebbe held a farbrengen or said a sicha each year in connection with Yud-Alef Nisan.

 From the beginning of the Rebbe's leadership, it was customary for followers of the Rebbe, mainly students of Tomchei Tmimim to arrange a Yechidut (private audience) with the Lubavitcher Rebbe or write a Pan (personal letter) to him on their Hebrew birthday.

 After the Lubavitcher Rebbe passed away on June 12, 1994 (3 Tammuz 5754), his followers intensified their celebrations of his birthday, observing it with even greater enthusiasm than when he was alive.

 Commemoration

-Followers of the Lubavitcher Rebbe commemorate his birthday every year on 11 Nissan, recognizing it as a time for reflection on the Rebbe's contributions to Jewish life and his leadership.
+Followers of the Lubavitcher Rebbe commemorate his birthday every year on 11 Nisan, recognizing it as a time for reflection on the Rebbe's contributions to Jewish life and his leadership.

 Many followers from around the world visit 770 Eastern Parkway (the headquarters of Chabad as well as the synagogue of the Lubavitcher Rebbe) and the Ohel (the gravesite of the Lubavitcher Rebbe and the Frierdiker Rebbe).

 Some Chabad followers conduct special gatherings such as rallies and concerts, often attracting thousands of participants.

+On Yud Aleph Nisan of 2004, March 28, a dedication ceremony was held for "Schneerson Square", a co-named section of Pico Boulevard.

 Recognition

-The United States recognizes 11 Nissan as "Education and Sharing Day," In 1978, the U.S. Congress passed a resolution to designate this day in recognition of the Lubavitcher Rebbe's efforts to promote educational values.
+The United States recognizes 11 Nisan as "Education and Sharing Day," In 1978, the U.S. Congress passed a resolution to designate this day in recognition of the Lubavitcher Rebbe's efforts to promote educational values.
 The first proclamation was made by President Jimmy Carter, who acknowledged the Lubavitcher Rebbe’s influence in shaping education.
 Since then, each U.S. president has continued to formally recognize this day.